J is for Jesus Christmas Wreath

 When you turn those Candy Cane wreath forms upside down, it looks like a J. And I wanted to make a J wreath for Christmas because J is the first letter of Jesus — who we celebrate at Christmas time!

-I used hot glue to attach wide red grosgrain ribbon to the wreath form, by wrapping it around.
+You can start by using hot glue to attach wide red grosgrain ribbon to the wreath form, and wrapping the ribbon around the wire base.

 Then I reused this wooden bead and pearl garland I had made for a Thanksgiving Centerpiece.

-After I added the wooden beads and pearls, I clipped some flocked faux evergreen pieces from a tree someone gave me.
+After I added the wooden beads and pearls, I clipped some flocked faux evergreen pieces from an old faux tree someone gave me.

 I tied in a loop for a hanger so that I would be able to hang it when I was finished.
 Scrap ribbon that I’ve saved comes in handy for things like this!